provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.msgfees.v1.UpdateConversionFeeDenomProposal"></a>

 ### UpdateConversionFeeDenomProposal
-UpdateMsgFeeDenomProposal defines a governance proposal to update the msg fee denom
+UpdateConversionFeeDenomProposal defines a governance proposal to update the msg fee conversion denom

 | Field | Type | Label | Description |